Earl Leroy Yeakel III

-Earl Leroy Yeakel III (born April 18, 1945), also known as Lee Yeakel, is a judge of the United States District Court for the Western District of Texas.
+Earl Leroy Yeakel III (born April 18, 1945), also known as Lee Yeakel, is a former United States district judge of the United States District Court for the Western District of Texas.

 Biography

 Born in Oklahoma City, Oklahoma, Yeakel received a Bachelor of Arts degree from the University of Texas in 1966 and a Juris Doctor from the University of Texas School of Law in 1969.
 He served in the military from 1967 to 1970.
 He was in private practice in Austin, Texas, from 1969 to 1998.
 He was Justice of the Texas Court of Appeals for the Third District from 1998 to 2003 and chief justice of that court in 1998.
 He received a Master of Laws from the University of Virginia School of Law in 2001.

-District Court service
+Federal judicial service

 Yeakel was nominated by President George W. Bush on May 1, 2003, to a seat vacated by Judge James Robertson Nowlin. who had taken Senior status.
 He was confirmed by the Senate on July 28, 2003, receiving his commission the next day.
+He retired from active service on May 1, 2023.
+He since joined a law firm, King & Spalding, after he retired from the bench.